parilo/steering-a-car-behavioral-cloning/README.md

 For training I used only augmented samples, so model haven't seen one sample twice.
 That is again for preventing the overfitting.
 I used Adam optimizer with 1e-4 learning rate and mean squared error as loss function.
 I decided to use 112 samples batch size and 30 epochs of 44800 samples.
 Collected dataset I splitted into 67% train and 33% validation parts.
 As test dataset I used straight driving samples recorded on track 2.
 I saved model on every epoch and selected one from last epochs models that is able to drive track 2.
 I tried several times to train and noticed that not every time it is possible to select such model.
 But models are close to drive track 2.
-Despite of track 2 haven't been used to record samples.
-And has much sharper turns (and higher complexity as for me).
+Despite of track 2 haven't been used to record samples and has much sharper turns (and higher complexity as for me).
 Training model can drive it without seeing a single image from it.
 That fact was very surprising for me.

 How to improve the model?
 There is different ways.
 So firstly we need much more sophisticated environment in the simulator.
 Including many other types of turns and crossings, road materials, off-road places, weather effects like rain, snow, fog, ice, etc. Also we need other cars, pedestians, bicyclists, motorcycles and many other traffic participants.